-The man who has helped defined the golden era of modern production banjos is back at the drawing board.
+The man who has helped define the golden era of modern production banjos is back at the drawing board.

-Greg Rich – the legendary designer behind some of the most celebrated banjos of the last 40ish years from Gibson, Recording King, Saga and Rich & Taylor – has joined Gold Tone.
+Greg Rich, the legendary designer behind some of the most celebrated banjos of the last 40ish years from Gibson, Recording King, Saga and Rich & Taylor, has joined Gold Tone as a design consultant.
 His first three designs are now available, and they’re generating serious buzz in the bluegrass community.

 Here’s what you need to know.